 Sustainability: Climate change is one of the most important issues of our time.

-In 2000, I participated in a program called EcoTeams where we talked about the negative effects of garbage, water, energy, transportation, and consumption (especially food) on the planet.
+In 2000, I participated in a program called EcoTeams where we talked about the negative impacts of energy usage, transportation, water, and general consumption (especially food) on the planet.
 We learned how using less (or using in a better way) can lead to a richer life.
 This program was eye-opening and life-changing for me.
 We immediately began using green energy for 100% of our electricity (eventually producing all of our own juice with solar), reduced our water usage (down to one third of the average household), and also reduced our garbage and miles driven (and got down to one car for our three-person family).
 I was already vegetarian (since 1986) and eventually cut dairy out of my diet, too.

-- Electricity is one of the largest causes of greenhouse gas emissions (28% in the US) and the most important since it's easy for individuals and businesses to use 100% green electricity, so that's been my biggest focus.
+Electricity is one of the largest causes of greenhouse gas emissions (28% in the US) and the most important since it's easy for individuals and businesses to use 100% green electricity, so that's been my biggest focus.
 I wrote a short article about an easy and affordable way to use 100% green energy.
 I wrote another article (in 2022) about how using a whole-house fan instead of A/C uses much less energy.

-- Diet is the second most important because it's the next largest cause of emissions (25% worldwide); by moving towards a plant-based organic diet we can reduce our footprint (bonus: it uses much less water, too!).
+Diet is the second most important because it's the next largest cause of emissions (25% worldwide); by moving towards a plant-based organic diet we can reduce our footprint (bonus: it uses much less water, too!).
 Cows emit methane (most of it by belching), which is a much stronger greenhouse gas than CO2.
 In addition, creating pastures for grazing cattle has caused deforestation.
 Replanting trees will absorb CO2.
 If you have a NY Times subscription, here's a great interactive article about food choices.

-- In April 2007, we converted to solar and generate 100% of our electricity.
+In April 2007, we converted to solar and generate 100% of our electricity.
 I wrote an article about this geared toward helping others go solar.
 (A 2016 redevelopment proposal requesting extra stories threatened to reduce the sun on our roof and yard.
-The City shot this down.
-A 2020 redevelopment proposal was better.
+The City shot this down and a 2020 redevelopment proposal was better.
 It still shades our solar, but it'll be a while before I know how much.)

-- For years, I gave an interactive and fun talk entitled Potent Home Remedies for Climate Change.
+For years, I gave an interactive and fun talk entitled Potent Home Remedies for Climate Change.
 I'm thinking about making a web page + video of the most important information presented so more people can learn about it and take action.
 Want to help?
 Have experience with video/graphics?
 Contact me!
 The talk covered: